Parliamentary.ai

 Overview

-This bill proposes significant changes to the governance of the BBC, granting licence fee payers the right to vote on key aspects of the organization's operations, including strategic direction, senior salaries, programming, and the election of key personnel.
+This bill proposes significant changes to the governance of the BBC, granting licence fee payers the right to vote on key aspects of the broadcaster's operations, including strategic direction, senior salaries, programming, and the election of key personnel.

 Description

-- The BBC's overall strategic direction
+• The BBC's strategic direction

-- Aspects of senior executive salaries
+• Aspects of senior salaries

-- Programming decisions
+• Programming decisions

-- Election of members of the BBC Trust
+• Election of the BBC Trust members

-- Election of non-executive members of the BBC Executive Board
+• Election of non-executive members of the BBC Executive Board

-- The level of the licence fee
+• The level of the licence fee

-- Ratification of the BBC's annual report
+• Ratification of the annual report

 Government Spending